panchalsagar1815/Employee-Attrition-Analysis/README.md

 **4. Feature Engineering:**
 Feature engineering involves creating new relevant features or transforming existing ones to enhance the predictive power of the model.
 This step is crucial for extracting meaningful insights from the dataset.

-**5. Machine Learning Model Training:**
-The project utilizes two classification algorithms, Random Forest and KNN, to predict employee attrition.
-These algorithms are chosen for their ability to handle complex relationships within the data and provide accurate predictions.
-The models are trained on historical data, considering features such as age, length of service, department, and other relevant variables.

-**6. Model Evaluation and Optimization:**
-The performance of the models is evaluated using metrics such as accuracy, precision, recall, and F1 score.
-The models are optimized through hyperparameter tuning to enhance their predictive capabilities.

 **7. Deployment and Continuous Monitoring:**
 Upon achieving satisfactory model performance, the predictive models are deployed for real-world application.
 Continuous monitoring ensures that the models remain effective as new data becomes available.